BRAZIL – Stricter Documentary Requirements for Police Registration

 What has changed?

-- Applicants must now submit their original birth certificate (and marriage certificate if applicable), or a legalized copy, and a legalized copy of their police clearance certificate covering the last five years.
+- Applicants must now submit their original birth certificate (and marriage certificate if applicable), or a legalized copy.

 - Copies must be notarized and legalized at the Brazilian Consulate abroad responsible for the jurisdiction where the document was issued, or apostilled under The Hague Convention, if the country is a signatory.